nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Plan: To handle extreme inputs of all fields with a long character count, ensuring that the information can still remain visible.

+6. Index Referencing

+Currently: KnottyPlanner requires users to select the `Person` from their names in order to reduce ambiguity.
+However, this can result in counteractive outcomes when handling names that are extremely long.

+Plan: To allow suers to reference the contact or wedding based on their index in the list, ensuring that the efficiency of KnottyPlanners is maintained.

 // Support for Multi-Languages

 --------------------------------------------------------------------------------------------------------------------